 - Remove plastic wrap.
 Cut dough into desired shapes with a knife.
 Using a toothpick or wooden skewer, prick all over at ¼-inch intervals.

-- Bake until golden brown and firm in the center, about 1 hour.
+- Bake until golden brown and firm in the center, about 45 minutes to 1 hour.
 Remove pan to a wire rack.